Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Results

-A more comprehensive assessment of the reconstruction accuracy could be achieved by analysing historical meteorological records and archives at Port Tudy to identify correspondences between significant climatic events and predicted extreme surges.
-However, such an analysis is beyond the scope of the present study and is left for future research.
+Consistent with previous findings, the ROXANE procedure tends to predict larger extreme surges than MGPRED.
+The largest skew surges predicted by both models coincide with significant skew surges recorded at Brest and/or Saint-Nazaire at the same time.
+In particular, the largest skew surge predicted by both models occurs during the night of 31 December 1876, to 1 January 1877, corresponding to two of the highest skew surges ever recorded at Brest and Saint-Nazaire.
+For the ROXANE procedure using the OLS algorithm, this value appears to be considerably overestimated.
+Nevertheless, such a large value was to be expected, since a major storm struck that night, causing massive flooding along the southern coast of Brittany and significant material losses \citep[see the report of ][]{storm1887}.
+A more comprehensive evaluation of the reconstruction accuracy could be achieved through a detailed examination of historical meteorological records and archives at Port Tudy to identify correspondences between notable climatic events and predicted extreme surges.
+However, such an in-depth analysis lies beyond the scope of the present study and is left for future research.